 Confirmation and Membership

-Confirmation is the rite use in here to admit a person officially into the membership of the Cathedral and our Anglican Diocese.
+Confirmation is the rite used to admit a person officially into the membership of the Cathedral and our Anglican Diocese.
 You will also become a communicant member of the Anglican Communion worldwide, with a membership of about 85 million members in over 165 countries.
 As a legal member, you can also participate more fully in the life of the church.
-You do not need to be a member to join our Connect Groups, various fellowship groups or be involve din some areas of ministry.
+You do not need to be a member to join our Connect Groups, various fellowship groups or be involved in some areas of ministry.

 If you wish to be a member of the Cathedral, please speak to any of the pastors or staff at the service you attend.
 If you are already a baptised Christian, you can apply to attend our next Confirmation/Membership Course.